Extreme Cold Weather Work Clothing

 or a performance synthetic material are needed and the

-scarf should be worn under the shell garment and over
+scarf should be worn under the shell

 and preventing snow ingress.
 A neck gaiter is a neater